L.M.Reid is an Irish writer who makes prize-winning Halloween decorations. Learn how to make them from scratch at home.

 - Black thread

-- Cut a piece of about 8 inches off the tie on the smaller side.
+- If using an adult-size tie, cut off about 8 inches of the tie on the narrower side.

 Get your child to try on the costume and see what he thinks.
 In the last few years here in Ireland, it has become a custom that kids wear their costumes to school the day they break up for the holidays.
 My son is very excited and happy to go in his newest costume.